Leaving the USA: guide for Americans moving abroad 2026

 Your budget will largely depend on your destination.
 Below is a general overview of monthly costs for a comfortable lifestyle (excluding rent):

-Tip: Utilize cost of living calculators like Numbeo or Expatistan to compare expenses before deciding on your new location.
+Tip: Utilize cost-of-living ownership of property calculators like Numbeo or Expatistan to compare expenses before deciding on your new location.

 Housing: renting vs. buying